 A one year filing is usually only offered by the prosecutor as a penalty for first time offenders.
 A filing is a penalty that is typically offered for first time offenders for relatively minor misdemeanors.
 A filing is the lowest form of penalty available and is always better than probation for an accused.
 A filing is when the case is put aside for a year and if the person stays out of trouble for a year then the case is eligible to be expunged and destroyed at the end of the year.

 Be careful, do not forget to have your filing expunged at the end of the year!
 It is not automatic.
-A certified copy of the expungement order must also be sent to the Rhode Island Attorney General 's office, the Rhode Island State Police and the local police department that pursued the criminal charge.
-In the event that a person is found guilty after trial, a person could still be sentenced to a one year filing.
+A certified copy of the expungement order must also be sent to the Rhode Island Attorney General ‘s office and the local police department that pursued the criminal charge.
+In the event a person is found guilty after trial, a person could still be sentenced to a one-year filing.
 However, any guilty finding after trial will constitute a conviction.
 A guilty finding with a penalty of a filing should be appealed to avoid a conviction.

-If a one year filing is offered by the prosecutor / city solicitor and is accepted then the case will be "filed" for a year.
-This is commonly called a "filing".
-If the defendant does not get arrested or get in other trouble and complies with the conditions of the filing during the one year period then the case can be easily expunged from a person's record after the year.
+If a one-year filing is offered by the prosecutor / city solicitor and is accepted by the Defendant then the case will be “filed” for a year.
+This is commonly called a “filing”.
+If the defendant does not get arrested or get in other trouble and complies with the conditions of the filing during the one-year period then the case can be easily expunged from a person’s record after the year.

 A person that has a filing is subject to being held at the aci for 10 days as a violator of his filing if he is arrested for a new offense during the filing period.